sim-intel/sim-intel.github.io/_posts/2025-12-26-full-body-teleop-part-1-body-tracking.md

 The OSC-based approach also makes it easy to integrate other tracking systems in the future—whether that's higher-end motion capture (Vicon, OptiTrack), depth cameras (Azure Kinect), or other VR systems.

-Stay tuned for Part 2, where we'll add hand tracking and start collecting manipulation demonstrations!
+Stay tuned for Part 2, where we'll train a physics based motion controller!

 ---